MicrosoftDocs/bot-docs/articles/bot-service-design-conversation-flow.md

 In a procedural conversation flow, you define the order of the questions and the bot will ask the questions in the order you defined.
 You can organize the questions into logical *modules* to keep the code centralized while staying focused on guiding the conversational.
 For example, you may design one module to contain the logic that helps the user browse for products and a separate module to contain the logic that helps the user create a new order.

 You can structure these modules to flow in any way you like, ranging from free form to sequential.
-The Bot Builder SDK provides several libraries that allows you to construct any conversational flow your bot needs.
+The Bot Framework SDK provides several libraries that allows you to construct any conversational flow your bot needs.
 For example, the `prompts` library allows you to ask users for input, the `waterfall` library allows you to define a sequence of question/answer pair, the `dialog control` library allows you to modularized your conversational flow logic, etc. All of these libraries are tied together through a `dialogs` object.
 Let's take a closer look at how modules are implemented as `dialogs` to design and manage conversation flows and see how that flow is similar to the traditional application flow.

 ![bot](./media/designing-bots/core/dialogs-screens.png)